Charlessciedel/Password-locker/README.md

 Charles Schiedel

 # PASSWORD LOCKER
 This is a Python app that allows the user to save his or her passwords to their various accounts.
-The app can also generate random uique passwords for the user.
+The app can also generate random unique passwords for the user.

 ## Description
 This is an app that allows users to store account credentials, create new accounts and store their credentials, they can also delete those credentials.